guslipkin/dewey/README.md

-`regsearch` is currently the only function available and it is still in development.
+`regsearch` and `ifelsedata` are currently the only functions available and are still in development.

 ## Install Process